Story by Fredrick Mugira | Photos by Renato Granieri

 “Ramba makes it easy to stay motivated,” says Mama P. “She is kind, joyful, and eager to learn.”

 During the day, the forest remains central to Ramba’s life through the strength of her caregiver, Daniel Conteh.
 When Ramba realizes it is time for her forest walk, she greets Daniel with loud, excited pant-hoots.
+Conteh carries her on his back into the trees.

-Conteh carries her on his back into the trees, a process that has become deeply personal.
-To Conteh, Ramba is not just a chimpanzee in his care; she has become family.
-In the forest, they spend hours together, allowing Ramba to feel the tree bark, touch the rocks, and watch the sky through the foliage.
+According to Conteh, Ramba is not just a chimpanzee in his care; she has become family.
+In the forest, they spend hours together.
+This gives Ramba a chance to feel the tree bark, touch the rocks, and watch the sky through the foliage.
+“Carrying her into the forest feels natural now.
+She is not just a chimpanzee in my care; she feels like family,” narrates Conteh.

 Intelligence and Agency

-Even with limited mobility, Ramba is inventive, having learned to unfasten her own diaper by hooking a single finger onto the fastener.
+Even with limited mobility, Ramba is clever—she learned to unfasten her own diaper by hooking a single finger onto the fastener.
 She is also very clear about her preferences.
 While she loves apples, yogurt, and mangoes, she will only drink protein powder if it is a specific vanilla ice cream flavor.
 If offered strawberry or chocolate, she expresses her autonomy by closing her lips tightly and turning her face away.

 According to Kargbo, having someone close by gives Ramba a sense of “safety and reassurance.”
 She says it allows her to “rest calmly, knowing she is not alone.